Humam-Hamdan/C-Files/README.md

 Pointer Tutor/ is from the Custom GPT upto the middle level -was used to understand pointers.
 W3Course/ is for the Files that will be created as I progress with it.
 Programs/ are for the Implementations of what I think of, and might contain LLM Generated Code.
 (If so, then will be commented with the Reason why it was done).
+    - sum-four-fifth... is an implementation of julia code given by the Professor of Analysis 1 at Uni-Wuppertal.